StackVista/stackstate-docs/configure/logging/enable-logging.md

 #### Event handlers

 - Run the [StackState CLI](/setup/installation/cli-install.md) command below to list all event handlers.
-- Use the `id` from the query result to [enable logging](#enable-logging-for-a-check-event-handler-or-function-instance) for the event handler.
+- Use the `id` from the command output to [enable logging](#enable-logging-for-a-check-event-handler-or-function-instance) for a specific event handler.

 {% tabs %}
 {% tab title="CLI command" %}